leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cataract-causes_riskfactors-cornearefractive
 - What are the causes and risk factors of Cataracts?
+- Who gets cataracts
+- Why do I get cataracts
+- Am I at risk of developing cataracts
+- What are the causes for cataracts
+- How come I got cataract
+- Cataract is it because old
+- Can children get cataract
+- how come i get cataract
 - Why did I develop a Cataract?
 - Why do I have Cataracts?
 - What caused me to develop a Cataract?